rackerlabs/crewchief/README.md

 ## Configuration

-Define your tasks as shell scripts under /etc/crewchief.d.
+Define your tasks as shell scripts under `/etc/crewchief.d`.
-You can enable/disable tasks by changing the executable flag.
+Once RackConnect automation is complete, crewchief will run all executable task scripts.
-Once RackConnect automation is complete, crewchief will run all executable tasks.
+Any task script that is not marked as executable will be skipped.
 All events are logged in syslog.